How to Advance Your Career in 9 Simple Steps

 1. Create Career Goals

 You can’t manage what you don’t measure.
 By creating career goals, you give yourself tangible tasks to work toward.
-Simply the act of making the goals makes you more likely to achieve more than if you did nothing [2].
+Simply put, the act of setting goals makes you more likely to achieve them than if you did nothing.[2]

 How you create career goals is very important.
 We are proponents of the S.M.A.R.T. goal-setting system.
-By creating career goals that are Specific, Measurable, Achievable, Relevant, and Timebound, you can get the ascent up the career ladder in a staggered manner.
+By creating career goals that are specific, measurable, achievable, relevant, and timebound, you can ascend the career ladder in a staggered manner.

-For example, a regular goal might be “Get Promoted” whereas a SMART goal would say “Get promoted to Manager in 3 years”.
-The SMART goal allows you to plan how you will achieve your highly specific goal and reverse engineer the steps you need to take to achieve that goal.
+For example, a regular goal might be “Get Promoted,” whereas a SMART goal would say “Get promoted to Manager in 3 years.”
+The SMART goal allows you to plan how to achieve your highly specific goal and reverse engineer the steps you need to take to achieve it.

 2. Invest in Yourself

 Billionaires like Warren Buffet often say that investing in yourself is the best investment you can ever make.
-The time, money, and energy to better yourself every day is money well spent and compounds over time.
+The time, money, and energy you invest in improving yourself daily are well spent and compounded over time.

-Whether you are trying to earn a master’s degree, secure a new certification, or learn an integral part of your job, investing in yourself gives you the best shot at success.
+Whether trying to earn a master’s degree, secure a new certification, or learn an integral part of your job, investing in yourself gives you the best shot at success.

 3. Practice Communication Skills